moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Even if multicast and other network broadcasting capabilities are often used in delivering media in our use cases, QUIC doesn't yet support multicast, and would require a QUIC protocol extension to do so.
 In addition, the inclusion of multicast would introduce more complexity in both the specification and client implimentations.
+On the other hand, UDP multicast may be considered as the last mile delivery transport outside of QUIC transport, thus it would be beneficial for a protocol to provide such an opportunity (e.g. RTP/QUIC -> RTP/UDP).

 # IANA Considerations